yoasyo25/ruby-submissions/1703-b/4module/capstone_projects/evaluations/aaron.md

 ### 2. Completion & Pace

-*   4: Developer delivers stories committed to before starting the sprint
+*   4: Developer delivers the stories they committed to before starting the sprint
 *   3: Developer plans stories ahead of sprint and makes some scope adjustments along the way
 *   2: Developer implements very little of the planned sprint
 *   1: Developer does not plan or complete sprint